Pattable/CMPT315_Final/README.md

 ## Notes

 - Make sure to create a `.env` file before running the backend.
-- Do NOT include `.env` in your submission.
 - Run `npm install` in both `client/` and `server/` before starting.
-- The seed file only adds cities and lodging data (no users are pre-created).